jman1118/COP3223Homework/README.md

 # COP3223Homework
-Old programs from Intro to C/COP3223 course at UCF
+Old programs from the Intro to C/COP3223 course at UCF